scheb/2fa/doc/troubleshooting.rst

 You might want to configure a time synchronization service, such as ``ntpdate`` on your server to make sure your server time is always in sync with UTC.

-The Google Authenticator app has an option to sync the time your device.
+The Google Authenticator app has an option to sync the time of your device.
 Open the app and select ``Settings > Time correction for codes > Sync now`` from the menu.
 Other apps might have a similar option.

 Logout redirects back to the two-factor authentication form